Vuk751/lsf-custom-blog/README.md

 - Author Box with author image, name and bio
 - Call to action defaulting to /contact-us#free-quote
 - UI for selecting heading/hero/button colors, as well as assigning author image/name/bio

+How to use:

+When creating a new post, it's necessary to select 'LSF Custom Blog Template' as the template.
+Upon installing, 'LSF Blog' will be available in your wp-admin sidebar.

+### Changing colors:

+Heading, Link and Button Colors are available to be set to independent colors.

+### Author settings:

+- Author image: select from Media Library or upload.
+- Author name: simple text field for the author name.
+- Author bio: simple text field for the author bio.